jtuoa/Autonomous-Food-Delivery-Robot_ROS/README.md

 ## Goals
 1. Develop a proof-of-concept food delivery system capable of delivering orders to customers.
-2. Create an Android app to transmit and receive data from ROS.
+2. Setup the FPV Camera transceiver to remotely transmit, receive and recognize images from ROS.
 3. Use a map for autonomous collision free navigation to travel between two locations on the map.

 ## Specifications
-*	Robot must be able to communicate to and from the Android phone app.
+*	Robot must be able to communicate to and from Laptop using the FPV camera transceiver.
+* Robot must be able to detect and process images obtained from the FPV camera transceiver.
 *	Robot can navigate from its charging station, to the customer specified table area, and back to the charging station.
 *	Robot can dynamically re-plan its path when it detects new obstacles in the map.
 *	Robot can play different music based on the feedback it receives.